• Skip to primary navigation

 Cucumber Raita is a yogurt based condiment and a popular staple on the Indian table along with chutneys and pickles.
 But unlike chutneys which are meant to add flavor and kick to a dish, raita has subtle flavors and is designed to cool a dish down.

 Dairy has magical properties that counteract fiery spices.
-Yogurt, sour cream and milk can all do the trick.
+Yogurt and other milk products contain a protein called casein, which can literally break down capsaicin - the stuff in chili peppers that makes your mouth burn.
 I remember the occasions when my kids overdid the hot sauce and there would be gasps and cries for "get me a glass of milk!"
 It really works.

 When spicy food is paired with cool and creamy cucumber raita, it takes the edge of the heat so you can better taste the flavors in the dish.
 Plus the bright fresh flavors of cucumber and mint are a lovely complement to a rich spicy curry, stew or kebab.

-Some say raita is also appreciated for the digestive benefits in yogurt.
-Yogurt is rich in probiotics which aid in digestion and can be especially soothing when consuming certain rich or excessively spicy foods.
+Another healthy benefit of eating raita is that it's made from yogurt which is rich in probiotics.
+Probiotics aid in digestion and can be especially soothing when you consume certain rich or excessively spicy foods.

 HOW TO MAKE CUCUMBER RAITA

-Chop the fresh mint leaves.
-Toast a tablespoon of cumin seeds for a few seconds in a dry skillet.
+• Then toast a tablespoon of cumin seeds for a few seconds in a dry skillet.
 Toasting brings out their best flavor.
-You'll need one good sized garlic clove which you can squeeze into the raita using a garlic press.

-Scoop 2 cups of plain Greek yogurt into a large bow.
-Add cucumber, mint, cumin, garlic and salt.
+• Scoop 2 cups of plain Greek yogurt into a large bowl and add the rest of the ingredients: grated cucumber, chopped mint, cumin, garlic and salt, to taste.

-Scoop raita into a serving bowl.
-Garnish with a mint sprig, if you like.
+• Scoop raita into a serving bowl and garnish with a sprig of mint, if you like.
+Enjoy!

 If you're looking for a delicious dish that goes with cucumber raita try this Indian Lamb Biryani recipe.
 It's consistently one of the most popular recipes on this site and in my house.